-Too Big of a ‘Wakeful Window’
+Too Big of a “Wakeful Window”

-The second cause could be that there is too big of a ‘wakeful window’ between their afternoon nap and bedtime, again causing him to go to bed overtired.
+Another cause could be that there is too big of a ‘wakeful window’ between their afternoon nap and bedtime, again causing him to go to bed overtired.

 Going to Bed too Drowsy

-It’s similar for us as adults if we wake up at 5 a.m., and don’t go back to sleep quick enough because our bodies have had enough sleep to function, but not necessarily enough to feel restored and energetic.
+It’s similar for us as adults if we wake up at 5 a.m., and don’t go back to sleep quickly enough.
+Our bodies have had enough sleep to function, but not necessarily enough to feel restored and energetic.
 This is why it’s important to make sure you’re not doing too much of the work for them at bedtime.

 Obstructive Sleep Apnea

 The second important point I wanted to mention something that often gets missed is obstructive sleep apnea, usually caused by enlarged tonsils and adenoids, and it can cause early rising.
 Some of the most commons signs are restless sleeping (e.g, sheets moved all over the place, falling out of bed), loud breathing or snoring, and sweating while sleeping (often in the head).

 If you’re wondering if your child does have obstructive sleep apnea, I would recommend that you go to your pediatrician and ask to check if you child’s tonsils and adenoids are enlarged.
 They may have to refer you to an ENT because you cannot see their adenoids by simply looking at their tonsils in their mouth, they will have to ‘scope’ through the nose or do an x-ray.
 Be sure you bring a list of the symptoms and keep track of the frequency when visiting your pediatrician.

-How to Resolve Early Rising
+How to Keep The Early Rising Child Asleep

-It’s important for you to remain consistent for several weeks at this age for them to understand that they aren’t allow to start the day before 6 a.m..
-If you ignore the clock rule one day, and let them get up early, they won’t take the clock seriously because after all, you didn’t either. if that does happen (I know none of us are perfect), I would just tell them, “You know what?
+It’s important for you to remain consistent for several weeks at this age.
+They need to understand that they aren’t allow to start the day before 6 a.m..
+Don’t ignore the clock rule one day, and let them get up early.
+Then they won’t take the clock seriously because after all, you didn’t either.
+If that does happen — none of us are perfect — admit your mistake.
+“You know what?
 Mommy made a mistake, and forgot about the clock.
-So tonight, we’re going to be really serious about the clock and we do not leave our room until our wake-up light comes on.”
+Tonight, we’re going to be really serious about the clock and we do not leave our room until our wake-up light comes on.”